 Economically this makes sense.
-The recession has hit everyone hard and not everyone can afford to take the time or has the immediate funds to go on extended backpacking trips around the world at the moment.
-This isn’t helped by the constantly mind boggling flight prices pushed up by rising fuel costs and ridiculously punitive taxes.
+Not everyone can afford to take the time or has the immediate funds to go on extended backpacking trips around the world at the moment.
+The last decade has seen more upheaval and uncertainty in society than many decades before, and this isn’t helped by the constantly mind boggling flight prices pushed up by rising fuel costs and ridiculously punitive taxes.

 A recent day trip to a local zoo cost close to £100 GBP with transport, admission fees, food and everything else!
-I could have a week in Thailand for that!
+I could have a week at least in Thailand for that!
 Minus the cost of getting there of course.
 The same is true for any Western developed country, Europe, the USA, Australia, wherever you are from it is hard to deny that we live in expensive countries.
 That is one of the reasons backpacking to places like South East Asia, Africa or South and Central America has been so attractive to many of us for a long time.

 But by travelling for short weekends or weeks away in your own country – especially in an area relatively local to you – or by having a string of days out near our own home and taking advantage of free or cheap attractions such as museums or world heritage sites, you can save a lot of money too, especially when you consider you haven’t forked out for flights, insurance and everything else associated with backpacking.
 This is a really good option if you can’t afford the whole lump sum payout of getting to your backpacking destination or you want to satiate your travel desire slightly whilst you are saving up.

 But it isn’t all about money either, it is about enjoying the country you live in as a backpacking destination as much as the places you visit on your wild and varied travels.
 How many times have we all arrived in a place, usually a stunning tropical beach or a nice, laid back town and though ‘it would be really nice to stay and live here’?
 If you’re anything like me it will be a lot, but guess what?
-People have probably thought that about your own country too, and guess what?
+People have probably thought that about your own country too, and guess what again?
 You already live there!

-England has some amazing places to see and visit that are often overlooked by people who live here, after all so many tourists come here every year to see the sights that are essentially just a short bus or train ride away for us.
+The UK has some amazing places to see and visit that are often overlooked by people who live here, after all so many tourists come here every year to see the sights that are essentially just a short bus or train ride away for us.
 The same is true for whatever country you happen to live in.
 Australia, America, Europe, how many of your local or semi local attractions have you seen or taken advantage of as you dream of flying off to somewhere exotic?
 As someone who is very proud of the fact I have travelled to so many amazing countries, I am almost slightly embarrassed to admit there are still a few significant places in my own country I have yet to see.